Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Deflection-Angle

-In spite of the degeneracy in dependence on $l_{0,4}$ and $l_{0,5}$, in Figure~\ref{fig:deflection angle}, we plot the deflection angle $\alpha$ as the function of $l_{0,4}$ (for both 4D and 5D scenario) with different values of $m$ and $\delta$.
-We note that for larger values of $l_0/b_0$, the 5-D model approaches the 4-D model and deviation occurs for smaller values of $l_0$.
-As we increase the parameter value $m$ and/or $\delta$ the deviation becomes more prominent.
-The numerical results are consistent with the analytic arguments presented above.
-Considering an observer on earth, perhaps the more efficient way of distinguishing the 4D-GEB and 5D-WGEB models is through gravitational lensing effects that we discuss in the next section.
+In Figure~\ref{fig:deflection angle}, we plot the deflection angle $\alpha$ as a function of $b/b_0$ (for both the 4D and the 5D scenario) with different values of $m$ and $\delta$, where $b=h/k$, the ratio of energy and angular momentum of the null rays.
+In 5-D case, the impact parameter is $b_w= b/\sqrt{1-\delta^2}$.
+We note that in the 5D scenario the minimum value of $b$, where the deflection angle of light rays diverges, can be less than $b_0$, the throat radius in the 4-D scenario.
+As we increase the value $\delta$ the effect is more prominent.
+This effect is independent of the value of $m$.
+However, as we increase $m$ the divergence of deflection angle becomes steeper.
+The numerical results are consistent with the analytic arguments presented earlier.
+In Fig.~\ref{fig:b_min}, we show the variation of the minimum value of $b$ as the function of $\delta$ which is consistent with Figure~\ref{fig:deflection angle}.
+Considering an observer on earth, perhaps the more efficient way of distinguishing the effects of the extra dimension is through gravitational lensing effects that we discuss in the next section.